syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 ## ResolveToRowIndex(object recordItem)

 In order to obtain the row index of a specific record in an SfDataGrid control, you can make use the `ResolveToRowIndex` method of the `DataGridIndexResolver` class.
-This method takes record as a parameter and returns the corresponding row index.
+This method takes record object as a parameter and returns the corresponding row index.

 Here is an example of how you can use this method to get the row index of a specific record: